Constipation in children and infants

 Nutritional support – the right diet can lead to softer stool and easier bowel movements.
 Including dietary fiber, usually found in fruits and vegetables, cereals and more in the daily diet is recommended.
 Cutting down on products that worsen constipation such as rice, bananas, snacks, etc. is also important.
 The child should be encouraged to drink lots of fluids, preferably water.

-And just a quick reminder – it can be difficult to make nutritional changes to the child’s diet alone and sometimes change in the entire household’s dietary habits is needed.
+It can be difficult to make nutritional changes to the child’s diet alone and sometimes change in the entire household’s dietary habits is needed.

-What is the pharmacological treatment of constipation in children?
+Pharmacological treatment of constipation in children:

-These be divided into several groups:
+These can be divided into several groups:

-1. Lactulose – this is a syrup that causes water retention in the stool and leads to the formation of soft stool and diarrhea.
+Lactulose-based therapies – this is a syrup that causes water retention in the stool and leads to the formation of soft stool and diarrhea.
 There are many reasons why this is not first-line treatment in healthy children.
 They are used in normally healthy children only in exceptional cases.

 Which drug should I use and when?
 When should the drug be stopped in children?